jonaycp/awesome-3D-gaussian-splatting/README.md

 ## ONLY RELEASED CODE PROJECTS

 This is a curated list of papers and open-source resources focused on 3D Gaussian Splatting.
-The original repository is from [MrNerf](https://github.com/MrNeRF), this is just a different version with just the released tools
+The original repository is [MrNerf](https://github.com/MrNeRF), this is just a different version with the released code only

 ## Seminal Paper introducing 3D Gaussian Splatting:
 ### 3D Gaussian Splatting for Real-Time Radiance Field Rendering